 Header image

-In 2018, traffic was responsible for almost 36 % of final energy consumption and, at 31 %, a major cause of Austrian greenhouse gas emissions.
-The share of renewable energies in this sector is only 10 %.
-On the way to climate neutrality by 2040 - the declared goal of the Austrian federal government - reducing emissions in the mobility sector is one of the greatest challenges.
-Solving this requires a large bundle of different measures.
+In 2018, the transport sector was responsible for almost 36 per cent of Austria's final energy consumption and, at 31 per cent, was a major source of national greenhouse gas emissions.
+The share of renewable energy in this sector, however, is only 10 per cent.
+On the path towards climate neutrality by 2040 – the declared goal of the Austrian Federal Government – reducing emissions in mobility is one of the greatest challenges.
+Addressing this requires a comprehensive package of diverse measures.

-Greenhouse gas emissions in Austria from 1990 to 2018.
-Greenhouse gas emissions from transport have increased by 75 % since 1990, with road transport accounting for the majority (97 %) – their share of total emissions was 31 % in 2018.
-(Data: Umweltbundesamt - Federal Environment Agency 2020)
+Austria's greenhouse gas emissions from 1990 to 2018.
+Greenhouse gas emissions from transport have increased by 75% since 1990, with road transport accounting for the majority (97 per cent); its share of total emissions was 31% in 2018.
+(Data: Environment Agency Austria, 2020)

 Avoid – Shift – Improve

-The package of measures for climate-friendly transport systems is based on the principle "avoid - shift - improve".
-Short distances, for example through the revitalization of town centers or technical solutions, for example for web conferences instead of business trips, help to avoid traffic.
-In addition to intelligent mobility management and many other measures (ridesharing, carpooling ...), spatial planning plays a major role here.
+The package of measures for climate-friendly transport systems follows the principle of "Avoid – Shift – Improve".
+Shorter travel distances – for example through the revitalisation of town centres – as well as technical solutions such as web conferences instead of business travel help to avoid traffic.
+In addition to intelligent mobility management and many other measures (ride sharing, carpooling and so on), spatial planning plays a key role.

 Our need for mobility will remain.
-It is therefore important to promote emission-free mobility methods in order to shift the transport process to them.
-This means expanding public transport such as trains and buses and ensuring pan-European connectivity.
-The corona crisis has also shown that infrastructure for cycling and walking will be particularly important in the future.
+It is therefore essential to promote emission-free modes of transport to shift traffic towards them.
+This includes expanding public transport services such as rail and bus, as well as ensuring pan-European connectivity.
+Particularly important – as the COVID-19 crisis has clearly shown – will also be the expansion of infrastructure for cycling and walking.
 In freight transport, shifting transport volumes from road to rail is crucial.

-Any traffic that cannot be avoided or shifted must be improved.
-The switch to electromobility in motorized individual transport (cars and two-wheelers) and the development of emission-free drives in heavy traffic (trucks, shipping and air traffic) are central here.
-In the case of the latter, in addition to battery-electric mobility, the use of green hydrogen is also an important option.
+Transport that can neither be avoided nor shifted must be improved.
+This primarily means transitioning to electric mobility in private motorised transport (cars and two-wheelers) and developing emission-free drives in heavy-duty transport (lorries, shipping and aviation).
+In the case of the latter, the use of green hydrogen is an important option alongside battery-electric mobility.

 We provide answers for emission-free mobility

-Due to the strong interrelationships with the energy system, mobility is an integral part of our work and plays a major role in projects related to scenario development as well as climate and energy policy.
-The focus is always on the following goals: Get out of the use of fossil fuels and dependency on imports, into renewable energy sources and the greatest possible domestic added value.
+Due to its strong interlinkages with the energy system, mobility is an integral part of our work and plays a major role in projects relating to scenario development as well as climate and energy policy.
+Our objectives are clear: out of fossil fuels and import dependency, into renewable energy sources and greater domestic value creation.

-In addition, with our transport system experts, spatial planners and technicians, we also provide answers to specific questions for the mobility of the future.
-We are focusing on accelerating the market penetration of electromobility or expanding offers and infrastructure for all aspects of active mobility (focus: bicycles).
+In addition, our experts in transport systems, spatial planning and engineering provide answers to specific questions concerning the mobility of the future.
+We focus in particular on accelerating the market penetration of electric mobility and on expanding services and infrastructure for active mobility – with a special emphasis on cycling.

 [Translate to German:] Mitarbeiterfoto von Christoph Link, Senior Expert Mobility & Spatial Planning